 Temperature and Humidity

-As a sun-loving plant, the coral honeysuckle thrives in warm and humid areas.
-Moreover, it also tolerates low temperatures making it a good vine for all seasons.
+As a sun-loving plant, coral honeysuckle thrives in warm and humid areas.
+Moreover, it also tolerates low temperatures, making it a good vine for all seasons.
+To ensure its health, provide good air circulation around the plant, which helps prevent fungal diseases and promotes overall vigor.

 Soil Requirement

-The honeysuckle will flourish in soils that are rich in organic matter, good drainage, and neutral to acidic pH levels.
+These tubular flowers will flourish in acidic soils that are rich in organic matter, good drainage, and neutral to acidic pH levels.
 Furthermore, giving the plant enough space to grow is also essential, with a distance of 3 to 6 feet apart.

 Fertilizer Requirement